lucible/definition-list/MarkdownSample.md

 ---
 multiple terms
 are not supported
-: it will always use the single line closest to the definition as the term.
+: plugin will always use the single line closest to the definition as the term.

 Paragraphs between definitions are left alone and not accidentally interpreted as a term.